 I was a little confused by this one.
-You’re really only limited in menu types if you limit yourself to one manufacturer, and if a company is using hard-sell tactics then you shouldn’t be doing business with them.
+You’re limited in menu types if you limit yourself to one manufacturer, and if a company is using hard-sell tactics then you shouldn’t be doing business with them.

 I recommend that people not only have freeze-dried “prepper” food as their only food storage all the time.
 It’s just for completely different reasons.

 Freeze-dried food provides diversity and flavor.
-Two things that can keep you going in an otherwise horrible situation.
+Two things can keep you going in an otherwise horrible situation.

 It also lasts for a long time.
 This means you have food that you don’t need to worry about.

-Focus on the worst case scenario.
+Focus on the worst-case scenario

 I come from a background where you always assume the worst.
-That way you’re prepared for anything.
-Telling people to ignore the worst case scenario is completely counterintuitive to me.
+That way, you’re prepared for anything.
+Telling people to ignore the worst-case scenario is completely counterintuitive to me.